microsoft/Application-Insights-Workbooks/README.md

     * icon: Optional.
 If you don't specify "icon" property, it will use the default icon.
 Otherwise, specify the name of icon file that is located under the template folder.
     * tags: Optional.
 You can specify a list of tags that describes the template.
     * author: The name of author or company who contributes.
+    * galleries: Optional.
+Settings for gallery view.
+Please note that this is only available for Workbooks reportType.
+        * type: Workbook type like 'tsg', 'performance', and etc. The default value is 'workbook'
+        * resourceType: ARM resource type.
+The default value is 'microsoft.insigths/components'
-    * visibleInGallery: If marked as true, it will show in Gallery.
+        * order: When specified it will be display in the ascending order.
     * order: If you have more than one template within a category and would like to order them in certain way, you can specify sort order.
+This will be overriden by the order within galleries if available.

 ## How to create a .workbook or .cohort file
 There are three ways of creating a template.